stflavian/RETMAP/README.md

 ## Quick setup

-CAPPA is an application built using Python 3.7, meaning that it should be compatible with most Python versions in use at the moment.
-In terms of libraries, CAPPA is built using Numpy, Scipy, and Matplotlib, all of which should be installed on the machine for the application to work.
+RETMAP is an application built using Python 3.7, meaning that it should be compatible with most Python versions in use at the moment.
+In terms of libraries, RETMAP is built using Numpy, Scipy, and Matplotlib, all of which should be installed on the machine for the application to work.

 To decrease the chances of errors, it is recommended that the application is run inside a Python [virtual environment](https://docs.python.org/3/library/venv.html) containing the exact versions of the libraries listed in the `requirements.txt` file.
 Also, since the application was created in Linux, little to no testing has been done on Windows.
-For this reason, we encourage you to install CAPPA inside [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) or to contact us in case any unexpected bugs are encountered.
+For this reason, we encourage you to install RETMAP inside [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) or to contact us in case any unexpected bugs are encountered.

 ### Setting it up on Linux (Ubuntu, Debian, Fedora, Arch, etc.)